Rocket attacks hit Ukraine's Lviv as Biden visits Poland

 “I was sure that all these alarms wouldn’t have any results.
 I want to say that sometimes when I heard them at night I just stayed in bed,” she said.
 “Today I changed my mind, and I should hide every time. … None of the Ukrainian cities are safe now.”

-There was no immediate word of total casualties in Saturday’s attacks, but survivors were worried.
-A few witnesses said they had been shopping nearby, though the area is a partly industrial one.

-“We saw many ambulances coming,” said Inga Kapitula, a 24-year-old IT worker who said she was 100 or 200 meters (yards) away from the first attack and felt the blast wave.
-“It was really close.”
+“It was really close,” said Inga Kapitula, a 24-year-old IT worker who said she was 100 or 200 meters (yards) away from the first attack and felt the blast wave.
+“When it happens, your body’s in stress and you’re super calm and organized.”

 Follow all AP stories on Russia’s war on Ukraine at https://apnews.com/hub/russia-ukraine.